Ellis Hall (musician): Music career

-On the Friday before Valentine's Day 2021, Ellis released a re-make of "Let Me Call You Sweetheart" featuring Tata Vega.
+On the Friday before Valentine's Day 2021, Ellis released a re-make of "Let Me Call You Sweetheart", featuring Tata Vega.

-It was announced in August 2021 that Ellis would be will be releasing his next studio album, "Doc Kupka Presents: Let’s Make an Arrangement," on Strokeland Records (via Regime Music Group) on September 10, 2021.
-"Let’s Make an Arrangement" was co-written by Stephen “Doc” Kupka of funk and soul pioneers, Tower of Power, which Ellis also fronted.
+It was announced in August 2021 that Ellis would be will be releasing his next studio album, Doc Kupka Presents: Let's Make an Arrangement, on Strokeland Records (via Regime Music Group) on September 10, 2021.
+"Let's Make an Arrangement" was co-written by Stephen "Doc" Kupka of Tower of Power, which Ellis also fronted.

 Symphony

 On Charles' advice, Hall began to focus on the symphony show circuit after completing his album.
 Hall performed his first symphony at the Hollywood Bowl in 2005 in a commemoration for the 75th birthday of Ray Charles "A Night With Concord Records" presented by the Los Angeles Philharmonic Association's Jazz at the Bowl series and has since been playing with 81-piece orchestras internationally, including the Boston Pops and the Pittsburgh Symphony with Marvin Hamlisch conducting.
-Hall's first concept show was "Ellis Hall Presents: Ray, Motown and Beyond."
-In September 2016, he debuted his most recent concept show "Beyond Ellis Hall: Soul Unlimited" (conducted by Jeff Tyzik) where he adapted songs from David Bowie’s "Let's Dance" to "Something" by George Harrison (which Hall recorded on his album Straight Ahead featuring Billy Preston on organ).
+Hall's first concept show was "Ellis Hall Presents: Ray, Motown and Beyond".
+In September 2016, he debuted his most recent concept show "Beyond Ellis Hall: Soul Unlimited" (conducted by Jeff Tyzik) where he adapted songs from David Bowie's "Let's Dance" to "Something" by George Harrison (which Hall recorded on his album Straight Ahead featuring Billy Preston on organ).
 Both "Ray, Motown and Beyond" and "Soul Unlimited" Hall co-produced with his wife and manager, Leighala Jimenez-Hall.

 Personal life

-Ellis Hall married his artist manager Leighala Jimenez-Hall in May 2013 two years after they met on the Legendary Rhythm and Blues Cruise in 2011.
-This makes him the stepfather of Jimenez-Hall's daughter Krystina Arielle.
+Ellis Hall married his artist manager Leighala Jimenez-Hall in May 2013, two years after they met on the Legendary Rhythm and Blues Cruise in 2011.
+This makes him the stepfather of Jimenez-Hall's daughter, Krystina Arielle.